fluent-plugins-nursery/fluent-plugin-elapsed-time/README.md

 ## Illustration

-This illustration draws how fluent-plugin-elapsed-time works.
+This illustration draws how fluent-plugin-elapsed-time measures elapsed times.

 ```
      +–––––––––––––+    +––––––––––––––+   +––––––––––––––+